Meconium Aspiration Syndrome Symptoms

 • Suctioning meconium-stained amniotic fluid from the baby’s upper airways, including the throat, mouth, and nose.
 Doctors only recommend this for vigorous full-term newborns who had no signs of fetal distress during pregnancy.

 • Using saline to dilute meconium in the amniotic fluid.
-This is called amnioinfusion.
+This is called amnioinfusion and is done before the infant is delivered but after the mother’s water breaks.

 Can Medical Malpractice Lead to Meconium Aspiration Syndrome?